tegarimansyah/tegarimansyah.github.io/content/pages/about.md

 # Now

 This section is inspired by [The /now page movement](https://sivers.org/nowff).
 The list below is what I want to do in Q1 2020, the other activities will most likely be rejected.
+Last update 20 Feb 2020.

 ## Current Responsibilities